Randal Grichuk Player Props: Rockies vs. Marlins

-Randal Grichuk -- batting .297 with three doubles, four walks and six RBI in his past 10 games -- will be in action for the Colorado Rockies against the Miami Marlins, with Sandy Alcantara on the hill, on May 24 at 8:40 PM ET.
+On Thursday, Randal Grichuk (on the back of going 0-for-4) and the Colorado Rockies play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
+First pitch is at 3:10 PM ET.

-In his most recent game, he went 1-for-3 with two RBI against the Marlins.
+In his previous game he had a hitless performance (0-for-4) against the Marlins.

 Randal Grichuk Game Info & Props vs. the Marlins